 Frozen donor eggs give you certainty that your cycle will NOT be canceled because of a donor fails pre-screening, has a low ovarian response or unexpectedly has a life event.

-Through our partnership with one of the nation's largest egg banks, we offer patients a convenient online resource for obtaining frozen eggs.
+Through our partnership with two of the nation's largest egg banks, we offer convenient online resources for obtaining frozen eggs.

 All frozen egg bank donors have been medically pre-screened, completed their egg retrieval, had their eggs frozen, and are ready to be selected.